-For over 30 years the Schmitz Foundations have been playing an active role in helping people in need in selected regions of the developing world.
+Since 1985 the Schmitz Foundations have been playing an active role in helping people in need in selected regions of the developing world.

 The Schmitz Foundations promote the efforts being made by the local population themselves in the development region and support their own local independent activities.
 The Schmitz Foundations support sustainable self-help projects by providing the necessary impulses and start-up aid.